If I Passed Field Sobriety Tests, Why Was I Still Arrested?

 Posted By Salvador Phillips, PLLC || Feb 2, 2017

-At Salvador Phillips, PLLC, our Phoenix criminal defense attorneys have represented many clients who were charged with driving under the influence.
+At Salvador Law Group, our Phoenix criminal defense attorneys have represented many clients who were charged with driving under the influence.
 While all cases are unique and concern their own set of facts and circumstances, we hear recurring concerns from clients that they passed field sobriety tests, but were still arrested.
 Often, they ask us if that means they have a valid defense against the charges they face.

 The reality, in most cases, is that field sobriety tests carry a miniscule amount of weight or leverage in DUI cases.
 This is because Standardized Field Sobriety Tests, as well as a few other non-standardized sobriety tests, are generally considered unreliable sources of evidence.
 In fact, they are more likely to be used as tactics for police officers to gain extra time to determine if a driver may be under the influence and provide themselves with insurance that they can test and arrest drivers without violating their constitutional rights.
 As opposed to what officers want you to believe, they are also not mandatory.
 You have the right to politely decline field sobriety tests.